Michael Löwy: Academic career

 A descendant of Jewish immigrants from Vienna, Löwy grew up in São Paulo, Brazil, becoming a committed socialist at 16 (1954), when he discovered the writings of Rosa Luxemburg.
-He studied at the University of São Paulo, where he studied under Fernando Henrique Cardoso, Florestan Fernandes and Antônio Cândido); he got his license in Social Sciences in 1960 and lectured in sociology for a year at the University of São José do Rio Preto (State of São Paulo).
+He studied at the University of São Paulo, where he studied under Fernando Henrique Cardoso, Florestan Fernandes and Antônio Cândido); he got his license in Social Sciences in 1960 and lectured in sociology for a year at the university of São José do Rio Preto (State of São Paulo).

 In 1961 he received a scholarship for a doctorate in Paris, France, which he did under the guidance of the well-known Marxist philosopher and sociologist of culture Lucien Goldmann, who had a lasting influence on his views.
-He received his PhD in 1964, with a thesis on "The Young Marx’s Theory of Revolution", at the Sorbonne.
+He received his PhD from the School for Advanced Studies in the Social Sciences in 1964, with a thesis on Communist Revolution and Self-Emancipation of the Proletariat in the Work of the Young Marx.
+The dissertation was published in 1970 as The Young Marx's Theory of Revolution (La Théorie de la Révolution chez le jeune Marx).